 Before you move along with a decision and later break your head over it, consider all sides of the matter.
 Making tough decision for yourself is never easy especially when it involves your peace of mind.
 Therefore it is a vital step to spend some time thinking about the matter by measuring its bright sides as opposed to the negative ones.
-Furthermore, any tough decision regarding how to proceed in life as to reap the best benefits in the long run is never without a few risks.
+Furthermore, any tough decision regarding how to proceed in life as to reap the best benefits, in the long run, is never without a few risks.
 But make absolutely sure that none of what you do backfires because mistakes can radically change the turn of events to the worst as opposed to how you plan them.

 8. Do not ask too many people:

-Asking too many people for opinion can only delay the matter not to mention confuse the rational take you may have already had, so do not ask people who are only going to confuse you than actually help you solve it.
+Asking too many people for an opinion can only delay the matter not to mention confuse the rational take you may have already had, so do not ask people who are only going to confuse you than actually help you solve it.
 Asking for advice can be helpful but never from too many people because people may differ in their opinion about a matter which can only complicate things.
-Go to someone for advice you trust but remember that at the end of the day you will have to make your decisions or make better choices and no one else will be there with you to face the blow if something goes wrong.
+Go to someone for the advice you trust but remember that at the end of the day you will have to make your decisions or make better choices and no one else will be there with you to face the blow if something goes wrong.
 So take opinions but not at the expense of what you think you ought to do.

 9. Give it a fair amount of thought:

 Before you take any difficult decision make sure you have come to terms with as many possibilities you can regarding the matter even if it means spending a couple of days in deep thought.
-For example suppose you are making a down payment for something you had your eyes on for a very long time and on the pretext you have had to cut down on your household expenses much to the despair of your folks.
+For example, suppose you are making a down payment for something you had your eyes on for a very long time and on the pretext you have had to cut down on your household expenses much to the despair of your folks.
 Now think for a while in terms your immediate need of the object you are going to buy and if possible save up till you think you can afford to pay for it without having your people to suffer.
 But do not overthink as it will only keep you from taking a fair decision and will also raise the risk of taking a wrong step.
 Therefore cut to the chase, as soon as you think you are ready to make a move after having given it a fair amount of thought.

 10. Trust yourself: